Jonnie Hallman is an independent design engineer in New York.

-My work focuses on building thoughtful, intuitive, and delightful interactions for the web, with a devotion to process, transparency, and sharing what I learn.
+My work focuses on crafting thoughtful, intuitive, and delightful interactions for the web, with a devotion to process, transparency, and sharing what I learn.

 I also led development of the landing pages for Stripe Apps, Stripe Identity, Stripe Checkout, and Stripe Terminal.